bom-d-van/bom-d-van.github.io/resume.md

   * By adopting [Facebook Gorilla compression algorithm](https://www.vldb.org/pvldb/vol8/p1816-teller.pdf), design and implement a new file format for compression that reduces disk space usage from 30% - 70%.
   * Design and implementing a new index algorithm by using [NFA+DFA algorithms introduced by Russ Cox](https://swtch.com/~rsc/regexp/regexp1.html) that is able to support 10 - 40 millions uniq metric paths with low indexing overhead and low tail latencies.
   * Introducing a quota subsystem for reliability and control that are able efficiently
-  * Design and implement [concurrent trie indexing](https://www.xhu.buzz/ctrie/ctrie.html) that were able to reduce memory usage and supports real time indexing
+  * Design and implement a [lockless and concurrent trie indexing](https://www.xhu.buzz/ctrie/ctrie.html) that were able to reduce memory usage and supports real time indexing
   * Design and implement a higher performant [Quota subsystems](https://github.com/go-graphite/go-carbon/pull/420) that able to reduce the noisy neighbor effect in a multi-tenant environment and achieves efficient resource management and control
+  * Optimize the rebalance tool for the systems, by introducing [a self-regulated mechanism using health check and jitters](https://github.com/go-graphite/buckytools/pull/26), the changes has produced faster and adjustable sync rate and enhances observability.
 * Scaling and maintaining a large scale distributed config management system
   * Scale: 8k RPS, over 1300 backend systems and over 60k end points
   * Scaling the API backend to support high concurrency and high availability
-  * Define and implement SLI and SLO，including Availability, Propagation Latency, Error Rate, Request distributions across different backends and roles, etc.
+  * Define and implement SLI and SLO metrics, including Availability, Propagation Latency, Error Rate, Request distributions across different backends and roles, etc.
   * Optimize Perl clients
 * Scaling large scale distributed config management system
   * Scale the API backend to support 60k endpoints